Particular/docs.particular.net/Content/NServiceBus/the-gateway-and-multi-site-distribution.md

 Cross-site data transfer
 ------------------------

 Depending on your network technology, you can set up a virtual private network (VPN) between your sites.
 This provides Windows networking visibility of queues in the target site from the sending site.
-You can use standard NServiceBus APIs to direct messages to their relevant targets, in the form of Bus.Send(toDestination, msg);.
+You can use standard NServiceBus APIs to direct messages to their relevant targets, in the form of `Bus.Send(toDestination, msg);`.

 This model is recommended as it provides all the benefits of durable messaging between unreliably connecting machines; at several sites, the same as within a single site.
 You can read a great deal of information on [setting up and managing a Windows VPN](http://technet.microsoft.com/en-us/network/bb545442.aspx) .